Skip to contents

 education

-Education level of mother as measured in terms of percentage of high school graduates among female parents
+Education level of mother as measured by the percentage of high school graduates among female parents

 occupation